Friday, February 8, 2013

 Pour liquid in crock pot through a sieve into at least a 4 cup glass measuring cup (preferrably one that pours the broth from the bottom & leaves the oils on top behind in the measuring cup).

 Discard contents of sieve.
-(OR see OPTIONAL below) Pour 1 1/2 cups broth back into crock pot.
+Pour 1 1/2 cups broth back into crock pot.
 Discard excess liquid & oils.

 Shred meat with forks & return to slow cooker with broth.
 Stir in parmesan cheese until all cheese & liquid is combined with the meat.